Resolve x_cols

 , no variables are selected.

-ensures all variables are valid and in col_names
+The function ensures all variables are valid and in col_names

-messages unless silent = TRUE
+, providing informative messages unless silent = TRUE

-the result will always be standardized in the format specified in the return value.
+.
+And regardless of the specification format, the result will always be standardized in the format specified in the return value.
+Note that y_col

 Run examples for details.